 Many telematics platforms also provide a means for dispatching and messaging a driver.
 This functionality generally requires you to have an added device such as a tablet, or phone to send and receive the dispatches and messages.
 Using a device in this way cuts down on much of the traffic coming in via radios and telephones.
 It also means the dispatcher doesn’t have to have everything in their brain as they can always look it up on the system.

 One downside to the dispatching functionality in these telematics systems is that it is not tied to the plan or schedule and still requires a dispatcher to control every delivery or stop.
-We are working on connecting our software to some telematics systems and would love to hear of some of your needs so that we can be sure to build it to meet your needs.
+We are continually improving our connections to telematics systems and would love to hear of some of your needs so that we can be sure to build it to meet your needs.
 If you would be willing to share your advice, please reach out to me via our Contact Us page.

 You may have noticed that many of the above options implement technology to improve your profits.
 If you choose the correct technology solution, you may be able to accomplish several of the above at the same time.
 For example, if you choose the correct telematics system, you may be able to use it to improve your maintenance operations, driver behavior, and dispatching.
-Using a software system that can tie to the telematics platform adds even more benefits.
+Using software like Dump Truck Dispatcher to provide the business functionality while integrating with your telematics and accounting system, adds even more benefits.

 If you are in the dump truck hauling, concrete, or asphalt industries, and would be interested in a free 30-minute consultation about which technologies might be most appropriate for you please reach out to me via our Contact Us page.